fboho/fboho.github.io/README.md

 # fboho.github.io
-This is a portfolio websit made to show somme of the projects & work experience I have.
+This is a portfolio website made to show some of the projects & work experience I have.